Ciaranshu/SDP-2018/README.md

 The main features include the games it has to play games, fitness (sound, music, light), memory, companionship (sensor on head or emotion detection using camera, random sounds at times)

 Sensors - 2-4 buttons, microphone, ultrasonic for table, gyrosonic, camera.

 Actuators - 6 motors for arms and legs, LEDs, Speakers.

 Features good to have - Table awareness, facing the user, speech recognition.

+Changes